-In February 2008, Iranian star Golshifteh Farahani was invited to do a screen test in London along with Gemma Arterton for the role of Tamina but she was arrested at the airport by the Iranian authorities & banned from leaving the country for six months because she had played in Ridley Scott's Body of Lies
+In February 2008, Iranian star Golshifteh Farahani was invited to do a screentest in London along with Gemma Arterton for the role of Tamina, but she was arrested at the airport by the Iranian authorities and banned from leaving the country for six months, because she had played a role in Ridley Scott's Body of Lies (2008).

-The "Hassansins" are obviously modeled on the famous Islamic mystery cult called the Hashshashin from which the word "assassin" is derived given their use of terror and assassinations as political leverage.
-Their leader was named Hassan Ibn Sabbah whose activities took place in the heart of the Alborz Mountains of northern Iran (The place was called Alamut).
+The "Hassansins" were modelled on the infamous Islamic mystery cult called the Hashshashin, from which the word "assassin" is derived, given their use of terror and assassinations as political leverage.
+Their leader was named Hassan Ibn Sabbah, whose activities took place in the heart of the Alborz Mountains of northern Iran (the place was called Alamut).
 Legends have surrounded the indoctrination process of the members of the Hashshashin cult, which are said to involve drugging and mind control.
-They were likely inserted as an homage to Ubisofts largest franchise 'Assassin's Creed' which is likewise based on the cult of Hashshashins.
+They were likely inserted as an homage to Ubisoft's largest franchise, "Assassin's Creed", which is likewise based on the cult of Hashshashins.

 It is stated that the handle of the dagger holds one minute's worth of the Sands of Time.
-The first time Dastan presses the jewel, he rewinds time by 32 seconds.
-The second time he presses it, he rewinds 23 seconds.
-This makes up 55 seconds, or almost the full minute of sand.
-After it's refilled, it's used twice again.
-Dastan uses it to rewind 16 seconds of time, and Tus uses it to rewind 44 seconds of time, using up exactly 60 seconds of sand.
+The first time Dastan (Jake Gyllenhaal) presses the jewel, he rewinds time by thirty-two seconds.
+The second time he presses it, he rewinds twenty-three seconds.
+This makes up fifty-five seconds, or almost the full minute of sand.
+After it is refilled, it is used twice again.
+Dastan uses it to rewind sixteen seconds of time, and Tus (Richard Coyle) uses it to rewind forty-four seconds of time, using up exactly sixty seconds of sand.
 This reflects the actual time of the actions being undone from the moment of bodily repossession to the moment the jewel is pressed, as the time during which the user is in his out-of-body experience is slightly compressed by a few seconds or more.

 The characters often mention "God" or "the Creator" in a monotheistic fashion, which are not references to Judaism or Christianity (as most Western audiences are accustomed), but in fact to Zoroastrianism, the religion practiced by Persians until Islam (Allah) became popular.
-Zoroastrianism, however, does not have a concrete concept of "Hell," despite "Hell" being mentioned by Nizam.
-Tamina, of course, worships an unnamed polytheistic set of gods, which are briefly presented in juxtaposition to Dastan's beliefs.
+Zoroastrianism, however, does not have a concrete concept of "Hell", despite "Hell" being mentioned by Nizam (Sir Ben Kingsley).
+Tamina (Gemma Arterton), of course, worships an unnamed polytheistic set of gods, which are briefly presented in juxtaposition to Dastan's (Jake Gyllenhaal's) beliefs.

-Also in 2010, Gemma Arterton, portrayed Io in Clash of the Titans.
-In Greek mythology, Io is the great-great-great-great-great-great-great-great grandmother of Perses (the son Perseus and Andromeda) who is an ancestor of the emperors of Persia, and from whose name "Persia" is derived.
+In 2010, Gemma Arterton, also portrayed Io in Clash of the Titans (2010).
+In Greek mythology, Io is the great-great-great-great-great-great-great-great grandmother of Perses (the son Perseus and Andromeda), who is an ancestor of the emperors of Persia, and from whose name "Persia" is derived.